- Training Center

 In 2000, our bats were approved for use by big league baseball players.
 Our pro players prefer Phoenix Bats for their tremendous pop and power.
 Much like the pros, demand for our bats has grown every year from players at every level, coming almost exclusively by word of mouth from thousands of very satisfied customers across the country.
 For pros down to little leaguers, for vintage bat leagues, softball teams, and coaches, we have a bat that everyone can fall in love with.
 The Phoenix brand is synonymous with power, craftsmanship and attention to detail.

 The Phoenix Bat Company is a specialized wooden-bat creator and manufacturer.
 Located just outside of Columbus, Ohio, the company produces premium rock maple and northern white ash baseball and softball bats.
-Combining premium grade woods with the most advanced, state of the art lathe in the bat manufacturing industry, Phoenix Bats delivers high quality wooden bats consistently to major league players and little leaguers alike.
+Combining premium grade woods with the most advanced, state of the art lathe in the bat manufacturing industry, Phoenix Bats delivers high quality wooden bats consistently to pro players and amateurs alike.

 In 1996, Phoenix Bat founder Charley “Lefty” Trudeau was earning his living by restoring old houses.
 Charley also owned a small wood shop, which included an old lathe.
 During his downtime, Charley began playing 19th century baseball for the Ohio Historical Society.
 About five years into his time as a player, the Historical Society asked Charley to make some wooden baseball bats that would be typical of the 1860’s.
 As word and interest about the wooden bats began to spread around the league, Charley’s one time project began to turn into a passion and a dream: to consistently produce the highest quality wooden baseball bat on the market.